mpi4py/mpi4py-fft/docs/paper/paper.md

 # Acknowledgements

-M Mortensen acknowledges support from the 4DSpace Strategic Research Initiative at the University of Oslo
+M Mortensen acknowledges support from the 4DSpace Strategic Research Initiative at the University of Oslo.

+L Dalcin acknowledges support from the Extreme Computing Research Center and the KAUST Supercomputing Laboratory at King Abdullah University of Science and Technology.

 # References